AndreuRosellOsuna/loan-calculator/README.md

 # Loan calculator
 Recipes for Java 8 and Spring Boot

+#### Build application
+Just launch `mvn package`

-### Launch application
+#### Launch application in windows

-To start the application in windows get the file `launcher.bat` in the same folder of the jar generated and execute it with the file containing the market and the desired loan amount as the arguments.
+To start the application in windows build the application and extract the generated assembly zip (for example loan-calculator.application-1.0-SNAPSHOT-assembly.zip) in any folder of your windows system.
+Then you can execute the file `launcher.bat` with the file containing the market and the desired loan amount as the arguments.
 For example:
 ```
-launcher.bat market.csv 1000
+C:\MyFolder> launcher.bat market.csv 1000
 ```